Recently updated on December 15th, 2024 at 12:34 pm

 How can I submit my website to Baidu?

-1. Log in to Baidu Webmaster Tools
+1. Log in to Baidu Webmaster Tool

 2. Verify your website